resumenelectoral/2019_generales/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor Covenant Code of Conduct - English

 ## Our Pledge